-One notes that when $H$ is compact, this condition is automatically satisfied.
-Moreover, when there is no risk of confusion, we can ignore $\D_H$ and denote the modular function of $G$ simply by $\D$.
+When there is no risk of confusion, we can ignore $\D_H$ and denote the modular function of $G$ simply by $\D$.
 It follows from the above assumption that $\D$ is a bi-$H$-invariant function on $G$, so the following definition is allowed: \begin{definition} Assume $\gh$ is a non-discrete pair.
 The involution on the algebra $\H\gh$ is defined by

-\end{definition} To see that how the right $G$-invariance of $\nu$ is used to prove that this map is an involution on $\H\gh$, we show that it is an anti-homomorphism.
-The rest of axioms of involution are straightforward, and so are left to the reader.
+\end{definition} To see how the right $G$-invariance of $\nu$ is used to prove that this map is an involution on $\H\gh$, we show that it is an anti-homomorphism.
 For every $f,g\in \H\gh$ and $x\in G$, we compute

 Set $Hz:=Hyx$.
 Due to the right $G$-invariance of $\nu$, this is a measure preserving change of variable over $\hg$.
 Thus we have